 Hip and Elbow Dysplasia

 Joint dysplasia is a common concern in large and giant breeds.
 Genes play a big role, so it’s important to only breed dogs with a good elbow and hip score.
 Large dogs have a lot more growing to do, and if their bones grow too quickly, it can result in uneven growth.
 This uneven growth causes additional wear and tear, which eventually leads to arthritis.
-Leos that are struggling to sit or stand, climb stairs, or being unable to move around as easily need to be checked out.
+Leos that are struggling to sit or stand, climb stairs, or be unable to move around as easily need to be checked out.

 The Leonberger, like many breeds, is prone to a variety of eye concerns.
 Progressive retinal atrophy, which is the deterioration of the retina, and age-related cataracts are the most common.
 And entropion and ectropion are found in the breed too.
-Symptoms for eye conditions include bumping into things, watery eyes, redness, and increased itching.
+Symptoms of eye conditions include bumping into things, watery eyes, redness, and increased itching.

 This is an endocrine disorder that is caused by low hormone levels.
 It is not curable, but dogs with this condition can lead normal lives with daily medication.
 Look out for symptoms such as lethargy, weight gain, mental dullness, and brittle hair.
 Good quality breeders will test for this disorder and will not breed affected Leos.

 There are two types of polyneuropathy that affect the Leonberger breed.
 And two DNA tests are required to identify them (LPN1 & LPN2).
-It is an inherited neuromuscular disease caused by a degradation of the nerve fibers in his body.
+It is an inherited neuromuscular disease caused by a degradation of the nerve fibers in the body.
 Symptoms include a wobbly gait, exercise intolerance, and labored breathing, and show from the ages of two to four.
 Again, any dog with this condition or carrying the mutated gene should not be bred.

 This condition shows similar symptoms to the above in both age and symptoms.
 Additional signs to look out for are paw dragging and knuckling.
 But it is caused by the degeneration of the white matter in the central nervous system.
 The LEMP DNA test is required to identify a carrier, and carriers should not be bred.